EmielEstievenart/eestv/docs/eestv/net/guide.md

 ### Connection Classes

-The library provides a base `Connection` class and two derived implementations:
+The library provides a base `TcpConnection` class and two derived implementations:

-- **`Connection`** (abstract base): Provides connection monitoring, keepalive/ping functionality, and connection-lost callbacks
+- **`TcpConnection`** (abstract base): Provides connection monitoring, keepalive/ping functionality, and connection-lost callbacks
-- **`ClientConnection`**: Client-side connection with automatic reconnection using exponential backoff
+- **`TcpClientConnection`**: Client-side connection with automatic reconnection using exponential backoff
-- **`ServerConnection`**: Server-side connection that marks itself as dead when the connection is lost
+- **`TcpServerConnection`**: Server-side connection that marks itself as dead when the connection is lost

 See `docs/eestv/net/connection_architecture.md` for detailed architecture documentation.